cevr/ftld/README.md

 #### Coalesce

-`coalesce` is used when you have an array of `Result` values and you want to convert them into a single `Result` value.
+`coalesce` is used when you have an array of `Result` values and you want to convert them into a single `Result` value while also keeping each error.
 It aggregates both the errors and the values into a single `Result` value.

 Here's an example using `coalesce`: